 Geisenheim University is part of the EU-GIFT Alliance, a consortium comprising seven higher education institutions from Spain, Italy, France, Portugal, Hungary, Romania, and Germany, along with more than 30 partner organizations.
 EU-GIFT stands for "European University for Geographical Identity as a driver for Food Systems Transition to Sustainability."

 The alliance fosters European cooperation in teaching, research, and innovation, with a particular focus on sustainable food and beverage systems and regional value chains.
-Key areas of focus include viticulture, agriculture, food production, and sustainability.
+Key areas of emphasis include viticulture, agriculture, food production, and sustainability.

 EU-GIFT connects universities, research institutions, and industry partners with the aim of further developing sustainable food systems in Europe.
 The initiative focuses on interdisciplinary collaboration and the cross-border exchange of knowledge and experience.